 Next, under Scheduling Options for this Project section, click the drop-down menu for New Tasks Created.
 The default is set to Manually Scheduled.
 Select and click Auto Scheduled and click the OK button.

-How to Create Task Dependencies
+How to Create Task Dependencies in Microsoft Project

 1. Switch to Gantt Chart View